 If a CPE non-AP MLD has no available AID for the(#606) next epoch, the CPE non-AP MLD should(#607, #608) operate with the rest of the FA parameter set and send an AID Assignment Response frame with Status Code set to NO_ASSIGNED_AID to request the AP a new AID value assignment(#606).
 If the CPE AP MLD receives such a frame, the AP MLD shall assign AIDs for the coming epochs to the non-AP MLD and send an AID Assignment frame to it.(#609)

-If a CPE non-AP MLD has no available AID during an epoch, due to repeated(#610) failures in AID assignment operations, the AP MLD shall disassociate the CPE non-AP MLD.
+If a CPE non-AP MLD has no available AID during an epoch, due to repeated(#610) failures in AID assignment operations or extended power-save sleep mode leading to the exhaustion of the AID list, the CPE non-AP MLD shall request an AID list refresh by sending an AID Assignment Response frame with the Status Code set to NO_ASSIGNED_AID.(#256, #759)

+The CPE AP MLD shall assign new AIDs for the coming epochs and respond transmitting them in an AID Assignment frame. (#256, #759)

+When the CPE non-AP MLD has no usable AID, it shall request a new AID list before attempting transmitting any other frame.
+The CPE AP MLD shall disassociate the CPE non-AP MLD transmitting any other frame than an AID Assignment Response frame while not having any AID assigned for the current epoch, using the Status Code NO_ASSIGNED_AID. (#256, #759)

+Requesting a new AID list does not signal that the CPE non-AP MLD is exiting power save mode.
+Once the CPE non-AP MLD acknowledges the newly assigned AID list, it shall indicate exit from power save mode using the power-save mechanism in use; thereafter, full traffic forwarding, including delivery of buffered traffic, can resume. (#256, #759)